Emergency Backup Generators and Storage

 3 – biofilm disintegrates, plugs filters

-A key point is that in order to identify the presence of bonded emulsified water, a Karl Fisher titration (ASTM D6304) must be used.
-Traditional test methods will not pick up the presence of bonded emulsified water.
-For example, the visual “clear and bright” test will continue to be “clear and bright” with substantial bonded emulsified water, and no visible free water present.
-Water paste will not indicate bonded emulsified water.
+A key point is that in order to identify the presence of bonded water, a Karl Fisher titration (ASTM D6304) must be used.
+Traditional test methods will not pick up the presence of bonded water.
+For example, the visual “clear and bright” test will continue to be “clear and bright” with substantial bonded water, and no visible free water present.
+Water paste will not indicate bonded water.